-Jennifer's practice areas include real estate law, construction law, lien law, estate planning, probate, commercial law, corporate law, and general civil litigation.
+Jennifer's practice areas include real estate law, lien law, estate planning, probate, commercial law, and corporate law.

 Andrew was born in Fort Knox, Kentucky.
 He grew up in Arkadelphia, Arkansas.
 He attended Ouachita Baptist University where he received his bachelor of arts degree.
 Andrew went on to earn his J.D. degree from the University of Arkansas and was admitted to the Arkansas Bar and the U.S. District Court (Eastern & Western Districts of Arkansas) in 2010.Andrew is a member of the Benton County Bar Association and the Arkansas Bar Association, and is a tenured delegate to the Arkansas Bar Association's House of Delegates.
 His practice areas include civil litigation, divorce/family law, criminal defense, commercial/corporate law, real estate, probate, and estate planning.

 Andrew believes in the importance of supporting the community.
-He's a member and past president of the Rotary Club of Downtown Rogers.
-He serves on the Rogers Board of Adjustment, the boards of Friends of Hobbs State Park - Conservations Area, Inc. and Pedal It Forward NWA, and the planning committee for the Rogers Cycling Festival.
+He is a past president of the Rotary Club of Downtown Rogers.
+He has also served on the Rogers Board of Adjustment, the boards of Friends of Hobbs State Park - Conservations Area, Inc. and Pedal It Forward NWA, and the planning committee for the Rogers Cycling Festival.

 Will was born and raised in Hot Springs, Arkansas.
 Seeking higher education, he migrated from the Ouachita Mountains to the Ozark Mountains, and earned degrees in both Mathematics and Philosophy from the University of Arkansas.
 He continued at the University of Arkansas to earn a J.D. with honors, and has since considered Northwest Arkansas home.

-Will's practice areas include litigation, contracts, corporate/commercial law, business law, real estate law, construction law, land use and planning, rezones, probate, and estate planning.
+Will’s practice areas include litigation, contracts, business entity formation, real estate transactions, construction law, land use and planning (such as rezones, conditional use permits and variances), probate, and estate planning.

-Will is a member of the Arkansas Bar Association and serves as a board member of Soul's Harbor.
-When not practicing law, Will enjoys watching live music and mountain biking.
+Will is resident of Rogers, and a member of the Arkansas and Benton County Bar Associations.
+When not practicing law, Will enjoys watching live music and travelling, preferably at the same time.